student-bhavya/bhavya-demo/README.md

 # bhavya-demo
-This is my first Git Repository
+This is my first Git Repository.
+Author-Bhavya seereddy